omise/omise-android/README.md

 ```

 Unless you are working on a project with specific backward compatibility requirements,
-it's recommended to use `registerForActivityResult` for handling activity results in your Android apps.
+we recommend using `registerForActivityResult` to handle activity results in your Android apps.
 You can then attach a function to handle the activity result inside the `registerForActivityResult`.
-You do not need to explicitly set the `requestCode` in your handle function but for simplicity it is included here.
+You do not need to set the `requestCode` explicitly in your handle function, but it is included here for simplicity.
-You can have a specific function for each `intent` that you launch and that function will handle the specific
+You can have a specific function for each `intent` that you launch, and that function will handle the particular
 result logic of that intent without the need for the request code.

-A number of results are returned from the activity.
+Several results are returned from the activity.
 You can obtain them from the
 resulting `Intent` with the following code:

 - `data.getStringExtra(OmiseActivity.EXTRA_TOKEN)` - The string ID of the token.
 Use